jdfrens/ciat/README.txt

   ====
   5

-Test files must be named with a <code>.ciat</code> (for now).
-Contents must be ordered: description, source input, expected target code, expected execution output (again, for now).
+By default, test files should be named with a <code>.ciat</code> extension.
+Contents must be

-A compilation that fails should return a non-zero status so that the generated code is not sent through an executor.
-The compiler should send error messages to the output file (instead of raw code) to be checked.
+ordered: description, source input, expected target code, expected execution output.
+For more information about test files, see the documentation for CIAT::Suite.

 == REQUIREMENTS: